abi-aryan/kins/README.md

 # kins
-Kins is a general-purpose library in Artificial Life Evolution that uses deep reinforcement learning and population based methods.
+Kins is a general-purpose library for Artificial Life Evolution that uses deep reinforcement learning and population based methods.